DCWoods/sente-example/README.md

 This is our best attempt at the appropriate nginx config to get websockets working behind Elastic Beanstalk using proxy protocol.

+Then we need to let the webapp know that we are behind a proxy.
+Change the body of the `main-ring-handler` function in the `src/example/server.clj` file to be:

+    (ring.middleware.defaults/wrap-defaults
+      ring-routes (assoc ring.middleware.defaults/site-defaults :proxy true)))

-Next we need to zip all the required files into a zip archive to upload to AWS.
+We need to zip all the required files into a zip archive to upload to AWS.
 To assist with this we add the following to the `project.clj` file:

     :zip ["Dockerrun.aws.json" "proxy/" ".ebextensions/"]